Mr. Villain's Day Off: Manga

 The series is published digitally in English in the global version of Square Enix's Manga Up! website.
 In March 2023, Square Enix Manga & Books announced that it licensed the series for print publication, with the first volume set to be released on August 15 of the same year.

-Volume list
+Volumes

 Anime

-An anime television series adaptation was announced on February 24, 2023.
-It is produced by Shin-Ei Animation and SynergySP, and directed by Yoshinori Odaka, with scripts supervised by Midori Gotō, character designs handled by Tomomi Shimazaki, and music composed by Nobuaki Nobusawa.
+An anime television series adaptation was announced in February 2023.
+It is produced by Shin-Ei Animation and SynergySP, and directed by Yoshinori Odaka, with scripts supervised by Midori Gotō, characters designed by Tomomi Shimazaki, and music composed by Nobuaki Nobusawa.
+The series aired from January 8 to March 25, 2024, on TV Tokyo and other networks.
+The opening theme song is "Yūho" (遊歩) performed by Ivudot, while the ending theme song is "Kyūsoku Jūden" (休息充電) performed by Glasgow.
+Crunchyroll streamed the series.